-In his latest book Ghosts and Legends of Yonkers, Medina, the leader of the Yonkers Ghost Investigators, uses research and ghost hunting to tell the tales of the city’s supernatural residents.
+If you ask Jason Media, Yonkers is a very haunted place where ghosts and supernatural beings roam.
+In his latest book Ghosts and Legends of Yonkers, Medina, the leader of the Yonkers Ghost Investigators, uses research and ghost hunting to tell tales of the City’s supernatural residents.

 Ghosts and Legends of Yonkers is his first non-fiction book.

-Medina, who also goes by the name Raven, will be signing copies of his book at Barnes & Noble on Central Avenue in Yonkers on Thursday, Oct.
+Medina will be signing copies of his book at Barnes & Noble on Central Avenue in Yonkers on Thursday, Oct.
 29 at 7 p.m.
-In his book, Media reveals the history and lore behind 20 public and private locations in Yonkers.
+In his book, Media reveals the history and lore behind 20 public and private locations in Yonkers, including:

-- Untermeyer Park a former hang out for serial killer David Berkowitz (a.k.a. the Son of Sam and .44 caliber killer) and his Santanic cult
+- Untermeyer Park, a former hang out for serial killer David Berkowitz (a.k.a. the Son of Sam and .44 Caliber killer) and his Satanic cult

-- The apparitions seen at Public School Thirteen, believed to be the ghosts of students and teachers who died when the building burned down
+- Public School Thirteen where apparitions are seen and believed to be ghosts of students and teachers who died when the building burned down

-- Or the spirits that haunt the abandoned laboratory at the Boyce Thompson Institute that failed at its goal of solving world hunger
+- Boyce Thompson Institute where spirits haunt the abandoned laboratory that failed at its goal of solving world hunger

-Ghosts and Legends of Yonkers reflects Medina’s experience with paranormal investigations in Yonkers, as well as his research as a member of the city’s historical society.
+Ghosts and Legends of Yonkers reflect Medina’s experience with paranormal investigations in Yonkers, as well as his research as a member of the City’s Historical Society.